Daniel R. von Recklinghausen

-Von Recklinghausen worked at Electro Audio Dynamics in 1973.
+Von Recklinghausen later worked at Electro Audio Dynamics, beginning in 1973.
 In 1975, he was appointed Vice President of Research and Development for KLH, where he patented computer controlled loudspeakers.
 He was a member of the National Stereophonic Radio Committee.
 He served the Audio Engineering Society (AES) as president in 1967, and was the journal editor from 1991-2004.

 Von Recklinghausen was an author of numerous articles and publications, and held 24 patents.
 He was also an avid photographer.